MetaMask/metamask-docs/services/get-started/infura.md

 ## 6. Manage your account

 Find additional settings in **Settings** to manage your account.
-You can:
+You can do the following:

 - [Set notifications for daily limits](../network-apis/ethereum/how-to/avoid-rate-limiting.md#tips-to-avoid-rate-limiting)
     from the **Account** option.